jgd10/ScriptTipFriday/argparse/argparse.md

 * GUIs - "Graphical User Interface"s (let humans talk to the program)
 * CLIs - "Command Line Interface"s (let humans talk to the program but its easy to develop)

 Of the three, CLIs are by far the easiest to build conceptually and programmatically.
 Crafting good GUIs and APIs is very hard and is a fine art that requires many years of training.
-As you'll find going through life, [most people aren't very good at it](https://youtu.be/S-3wEC6Fj_8?t=3404).
+As you'll find going through life, [many people aren't very good at it](https://youtu.be/S-3wEC6Fj_8?t=3404) (and even if you are, you can still mess up; the difficulty of making excellent GUIs can not be overstated).

-CLIs on the other hand are *fine*; it's hard to deliberately mess one up, so long as it's not too complicated.
-And that's where this script tip comes in!
+CLIs on the other hand are basically *fine*; it's hard to deliberately mess one up, so long as it's not too complicated.
+Plus common usecases for developers are pretty simple.
+In my experience, we often want scripts to use a specific file, or users to specify one behaviourial type of three (say).
+As a developer this is an invaluable tool and that's where this script tip comes in!
 In this article I'll explain how the builtin Python CLI-builder `argparse` works.
-The perfect tool for building a quick and easy interface with your Python script.
+The perfect* tool for building a quick and easy interface with your Python script.

+> \*there are arguably better 3rd party tools to build CLIs (and I mention some later), but `argparse` is built into Python, so knowing how it works is valuable.

 ## Introducing `argparse`